barkleylikecharles/E-Commerce/README.md

 # E-Commerce
-AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 ## Badges
 ![NPM](https://img.shields.io/badge/npm-CB3837?style=plastic&logo=npm&logoColor=white)
 ![NodeJS](https://img.shields.io/badge/node-6DA55F?style=plastic&logo=node.js&logoColor=white)

 ## Description
 Welcome to my E-Commerce Site.
-This application is ideal for a small business owners to keep track of their employee roster, salary data, and department information.
-View all current employees and their respective information in one place.
-Adding new employees, roles, and departments is a user friendly and streamline process.
+This application is ideal for a business magager for an internet retail company to keep track of my product inventory.
+This back end utilizes the latest technologies to make sure you stay competetive with other e-commerce comapies.
+User friendly and streamline process.

 ## Installation
 Clone the repository to your local development environment.